 To continue my series of stories about my father's family, I want to introduce you to another of my father's cousins, Aharon Calev Prager.
 I never knew Aharon Calev because he was murdered by the Accursed some ten years before I was born.
 In fact the proud German nation murdered nearly all of his family, immediate and distant.
 Referring to this Amalekite nation as Germans does nothing in my eyes to sanitise their actions over the two thousand years of our Exile.

 In the past I have written about the source of my name.
 In the current narrative I will relate how Aharon Calev received his name.
 My main source of information about Aharon Calev was his younger sister, Jana Gottshall, who passed away earlier this year.
-I also uncovered some other, independent, sources.
+I also discovered some other, independent, sources.

 Rabbi Prager passed away in 1901.
 In addition to a number of daughters, he was survived by one son, Reb Moshe.

 Rav Calev's grave bears the inscription, "Here lies Rav Calev, known as Feivel, the son of Serel Schlesinger".
-In other words, his name was Calev but everyone knew him as Feivel*.
+In other words, his offical name was Calev but everyone knew him as Feivel*.

 On his deathbed in 5671 (1911) Rav Calev called for Rav Moshe.
 Rav Calev had no children.
 His request of the younger Rav Moshe was, should he give birth to a son, would he call this son Calev.
 Rav Moshe readily agreed.
-Rav Calev passed onto his eternal reward, safe in the knowledge that he had a continuity in this world.
+Rav Calev passed onto his eternal reward, safe in the knowledge that he would have a continuity in this world.

 A son was subsequently born to the Prager family, and he was given the name Calev.
 To his family he was known as Feivel.

 As a young child, Feivel became very sick, so sick that there was a fear that he would not recover.
 The doctors lost hope and the prayers of the righteous of the town were not helping.
 Rav Moshe decided to go to Munkach (Mukachevo), then in Eastern Czechoslovakia, today in the Ukraine, to seek a blessing from the famed Rebbe.
-What was strange about this was that the Pragers were students of the Hatham Sofer's yeshiva in Bratislava, very distant, physically and philosophically, from the Hassidut of the Rebbe.
+What was strange about this was that the Pragers were students of the Hatham Sofer's yeshiva in Bratislava, in German Pressburg, very distant, physically and philosophically, from the Ḥasiduth of the Rebbe.

 Munkach is about eight hours away from Topolcany.
 I assume there was not a direct train in those days, so it was probably a very arduous journey.
 When Rav Moshe eventually had his audience with the Rebbe, the Munkacher informed him that his son was already recovering.
 He asked though, that a new, additional name be given to Calev and that he procure a gift for him from a "very happy person".